 With DS-Lite, almost all IPv4 applications can be used without restriction.
 It is only not possible to access the FRITZ!Box or devices in the home network over the internet via IPv4 because the FRITZ!Box does not obtain a public IPv4 address from the internet service provider.
 This means that if you are operating servers in the home network, they cannot be accessed from the internet via IPv4.

-The Port Control Protocol (PCP) can solve this type of connection problem.
-The FRITZ!Box can use PCP to set up port sharings for itself at the internet service provider's, making it unnecessary to have a public IPv4 address.
+The Port Control Protocol (PCP) can be used to resolve this type of connection problem.
+With PCP, the FRITZ!Box can set up port sharings for itself at the internet service provider's, making it unnecessary to have a public IPv4 address.
 Starting with FRITZ!OS 6.50, the FRITZ!Box supports PCP and the first providers of DS-Lite internet connections could start to support PCP in the course of 2018.

 Note:If the FRITZ!Box is being used on a DS-Lite internet connection, you can access it and the home network from the internet via IPv6.
 For this type of IPv6 connection, both parties must have an IPv6 internet connection.
 This is not the case in most mobile communication networks and wireless hotspots.